 Trans & Non Binary: Gender outreach work

 We employ a gender outreach worker from Leeds GIC (Gender Identity Clinic) / LGIS (Leeds Gender Identity Services) which engages with people over the age of 17.
-Sophie hosts a range of events, drop in sessions, group meetings and one to one support sessions for trans and non-binary people.
+The team host a range of events, drop-in sessions, group meetings and one-to-one support sessions for trans and non-binary people.

 You can also keep up to date with events on facebook.com/LeedsGenderOutreachWorkers

 The drop-in sessions are designed to be a friendly and open opportunity to ask questions and explore particular topics and themes.
 People are free to drop in at any point during these session times and leave whenever they like.

 Support and social groups are an informal and friendly way to meet and socialise with other trans and non-binary people.
 It is an opportunity to share experiences, gain peer support as well as gain additional help, support and advice from the gender outreach workers.